Stranger6667/postmarker/README.rst

 There are a lot of features available.
 Check it out in our documentation!
 Here's just a few of them:

 - Support for sending Python email instances.
-- Bounces, Templates, Status & Server API.
+- Bounces, Domains, Templates, Status & Server API.
 - Django email backend.
 - Spam check API.